MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Security/Get-Credential.md

 ### None

-You cannot pipe input to this cmdlet.
+You can't pipe objects to this cmdlet.

 ## OUTPUTS

 ### System.Management.Automation.PSCredential

-`Get-Credential` returns a credential object.
+This cmdlet returns a credential object.

 ## NOTES